ManfredAabye/diva-distribution/README.md

 # ⚠️This is a feasibility study and has no practical use yet
 Status: It works.

-Configuration using Configure.exe/dll first test.
+Configuration using Configure.exe/dll doesn't work.

 Updating using Update.exe/dll doesn't work.